-Conductor: Conductor is a robust interface engine and complete interoperability platform that provides seamless integration technology that supports supporting all the latest standards for connectivity and data formats (API/FHIR, Web Service) HL7, Direct Secure Messaging, web services, message queues, etc.), addressing a wide range of interoperability challenges from the simple to the extremely complex.
+Conductor: Conductor is a robust interface engine and complete interoperability platform that provides seamless integration technology supporting all the latest standards for connectivity and data formats (API/FHIR, HL7, Direct Secure Messaging, web services, message queues, etc.), addressing a wide range of interoperability challenges from the simple to the extremely complex.

-Clarity: Using Natural Language Processing and Artificial Intelligence (NLP/AI) Clarity's valuable insightful information, the Clarity platform can transform unstructured documents into structured actionable data.
+Clarity: Using Natural Language Processing and Artificial Intelligence ("NLP/AI"), the Clarity platform can transform unstructured documents into structured actionable data.
 Clarity's intelligent data extraction allows data to be sent to the right person, at the right place, at the right time - to accelerate patient treatment across the continuum of care.
+Additionally, our pre-packaged applications of Clarity - Clarity Clinical DocumentationTM and Clarity Prior AuthorizationTM - tackle specific data extraction challenges in the healthcare industry.